-The Best Wood Wallets for 2020
+The Best Wood Wallets

 Wood.
 God’s natural gift to this earth.
 With its smell and unique texture, you can guarantee no one single piece will ever be the same.
 If you’re considering a wood wallet then you must have already had some thoughts as to why.
 Wood offers a unique variation to the traditional wallet that no other material can.
 It’s already been proven that wood – and the general nature of the outdoors – helps boost your mood and has been linked to positivity and wellbeing.

 So it’s no surprise that this natural material has been used by man since the beginning of time and will continue to forever.
 The first wooden wallet I ever tried was actually terrible.
 Large, bulky and to be brutal one of the worst wallets I’ve ever reviewed (I’ll mention no names).
 But since then the world has innovated and I’ve tried many amazing wooden wallets – some good and some not so good.

 Wood is a fantastic material.
 But as far as wallets go you’ll be restricted with the range of features the wallet will have.
 What wooden wallets are great for is the look and design but if you’re looking for features such as card slots or coin storage then it’s probably best you look at other wallets.
 Why not check out our best tri-fold or bi-fold wallets.
 These might be more suited to you.

 - Wood is a hard material which means the wallet will always be restricted with its functionality and what the offer can offer in terms of its features.